shimaore/well-groomed-feast/middleware/monitor.coffee.md

 If no user-database is specified (but a set of default voicemail settings is present), we create a new database.

+* doc.local_number.user_database (string) The name of the user database used to store voicemail messages for that number.
+Created automatically by the voicemail system, its format is the letter `u` followed by a UUIDv4.

       if not user_database?
         unless 'object' is typeof default_voicemail_settings
           debug "Invalid default_voicemail_settings: #{typeof default_voicemail_settings}"